wpmartin/dbt-dremio-fundamentals/unit-1/README.md

 # Creating your dbt Project

-With all the packages and libraries installed, now we can create a new dbt project using the command `dbt init nyc`, this will be begin a series of questions to setup the global configurations of a project called `nyc`, whose configurations are stored in `~/.dbt/profiles.yml`.
+With all the packages and libraries installed, now we can create a new dbt project using the command `dbt init`, this will be begin a series of questions to setup the global configurations of a project that we want to call `nyc`, whose configurations are stored in `~/.dbt/profiles.yml`.

 ### `dbt init` prompts

 #### Basics
-1. *number of type of project*: enter the number for `dremio` (may not be 1 if you have other dbt libraries installed)
+1. **name of your project**: enter `nyc`
-2. *type of dremio project*: For this exercise choose `2` (The Following questions will differ depending on what you select for this option)
+1. **number of type of project**: enter the number for `dremio` (may not be 1 if you have other dbt libraries installed)
-    - [2] software_with_username_password (if you are self-deploying Dremio like using Docker and want to authenticate using Username/Password)
+2. **type of dremio project**: For this exercise choose `2` for `software_with_username_password`

 #### Connection Settings and Authentication
 3. **software host**: The host part of the url for your Dremio instance, as you are running on your laptop this would be `localhost` or `127.0.0.1`